Collection ID: MSS104

 Davis was discharged November 23, 1945, and in 1946 he took a position teaching drawing and painting at the Herron School of Art.
 He was named an associate professor in 1967 when Herron became part of the Indiana University system and received promotion to full professor in 1970, shortly after Herron became one of the schools of Indiana University-Purdue University Indianapolis (IUPUI).
 Davis stayed at Herron until his retirement in 1983, when he was named Professor Emeritus.
 He was known for his series of paintings featuring older American buildings and structures, particularly those located in Indiana.
 Harry Davis received numerous awards over the course of his career and his work was exhibited nationally, regionally, and locally.

 Davis met Lois Irene Peterson while he was an instructor and she was a student at Herron, although Lois never took any of his classes.
-They married December 20, 1947 and had two children, Joanna Ingrid Davis Marks, born April 25, 1949, and Mark Frederick Davis, born February 16, 1959.
+They married December 20, 1947 and had two children, Joanna Ingrid Davis Marks and Mark Frederick Davis.

 Lois Irene Peterson Davis was born in LaPorte, Indiana on January 6, 1924.
 In 1947, she graduated from Herron with a B.F.A. and won the $1,000 Milliken Award for independent travel and study, which she used to study in Mexico.
-Lois and Harry married three months after her return.
+Lois and Harry married in December 1947.
 The Davises lived in Brownsburg, where Lois taught art to grades 1-8 in Brownsburg Public Schools from 1956-58.
 Harry and Lois lived and raised their children in Brownsburg until 1960, when they moved to the Broad Ripple neighborhood of Indianapolis.

 Acquisition information: